dagraham/etm-tk/etmTk/help/PREFERENCES.md

     weeks_after: 52

-In the schedule view, all non-repeating, dated items are shown.
+In the day view, all non-repeating, dated items are shown.
 Additionally all repetitions of repeating items with a finite number of repetitions are shown.
 This includes 'list-only' repeating items and items with `&u` (until) or `&t` (total number of repetitions) entries.
 For repeating items with an infinite number of repetitions, those repetitions that occur within the first `weeks_after` weeks after the current week are displayed along with the first repetition after this interval.
 This assures that for infrequently repeating items such as voting for president, at least one repetition will be displayed.

 ### yearfirst